 How Regulations Are Set

 Migratory game bird management in the United States is a cooperative effort of state and federal governments.
-For waterfowl management, for example, the US and Canada are divided into four flyways; the Atlantic, Mississippi, Central, and Pacific.
-In the US, the Flyway Councils, consisting of representatives from state and provincial game-management agencies, recommend regulations to the U.S. Fish and Wildlife Service (Service) for waterfowl and for most migratory, shore and upland game birds.
+For waterfowl management, for example, the U.S. and Canada are divided into four flyways; the Atlantic, Mississippi, Central, and Pacific.
+In the U.S., the Flyway Councils, consisting of representatives from state and provincial game-management agencies, recommend regulations to the U.S. Fish and Wildlife Service (Service) for waterfowl and for most migratory, shore, and upland game birds.